paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 1992—Pub.
 L. 102–325 amended section generally, substituting provisions relating to withdrawal and termination procedures for former provisions relating to feasibility study.

 #### Effective Date of 2020 Amendment
 Amendment by Pub.
-L. 116–260 effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
+L. 116–260 effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
 L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).

 Pub.
 L. 116–260, div.
 FF, title VII, § 705(b), Dec.
 27, 2020, 134 Stat.
 3200, provided that: “Notwithstanding section 701(b) of this Act [div.
 FF of Pub.
 L. 116–260, set out as an Effective Date of 2020 Amendment note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001)] and section 455(q) of the Higher Education Act of 1965 ([20 U.S.C.
 1087e(q)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087e/q&num=0&edition=prelim)) as in effect on the date of enactment of this Act [Dec.
 27, 2020], the Secretary of Education may implement the repeal authorized under subsection (a) [repealing subsec. (q) of this section] before (but not later than) July 1, 2023.
 The Secretary shall specify in a designation on what date and for which award years the implementation of such repeal will be effective prior to July 1, 2023.
 The Secretary shall publish any designation under this paragraph in the Federal Register at least 60 days before implementation.”

+[Effective date of title VII of div.
+FF of Pub.
+L. 116–260 was changed from July 1, 2023, to July 1, 2024, by section 102(a) of Pub.
+L. 117–103, see section 701(b) of div.
+FF of Pub.
+L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).
+However, the July 1, 2023, implementation dates in section 705(b) of Pub.
+L. 116–260, set out above, were not correspondingly amended.]

 #### Effective Date of 2018 Amendment
 Amendment by Pub.
 L. 115–245 applicable with respect to loans made on or after Sept.
 28, 2018, or in repayment on Sept.
 28, 2018, see section 309(f) of Pub.
 L. 115–245, set out as a note under [section 1077 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1077).